collindching/collinching.github.io/_posts/2020-10-13-career-priorities.md

 On the softer side, I want to hone the critical thinking necessary to identifying an important business problem, exploring that problem's business/data context rigorously, and building an actionable solution.
 This is more important than mastering any technical skill.

-As a rule, as I pursue this goal I will focus on active learning and deliberate practice, with building, drilling, and writing as my main processes for learning.
+As I pursue this goal I will focus on deliberate and direct practice.
+My primary learning processes will be building, drilling, and writing.
 I intend to reinforce anything I learn passively (via reading, coursework) through active learning.
 While this may lead to slower progress and greater effort on my end, I believe this will be most effective for long-term growth.

 ## 2. Build great learning and working habits